sumo2001/Prep-Notes/AWS-CLF-C01/README.md

 - Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
 - AWS Compute Optimizer helps you identify the optimal AWS resource configurations, such as **Amazon EC2 instance types, Amazon EBS volume configurations, and AWS Lambda function memory size**
 - Step Function - AWS Step Function lets you coordinate multiple AWS services into serverless workflows.
 You can design and run workflows that stitch together services such as AWS Lambda, AWS Glue and Amazon SageMaker
--  Cloud Trail -   service enables risk auditing by continuously monitoring and logging account activity, including user actions in the AWS Management Console and AWS SDKs
+**-  Cloud Trail -   service enables risk auditing by continuously monitoring and logging account activity, including user actions in the AWS Management Console and AWS SDKs**
 - The AMI must be in the same region as that of the EC2 instance to be launched.
 If the AMI exists in a different region, you can copy that AMI to the region where you want to launch the EC2 instance
 - 7 Core Checks from AWS Support Plan - D and B
 - Developer plan will give you general architectural guidance as you build and test